There’s a lot to think about when you are choosing a new water heater for your home. Here are four major factors to consider:

 Many people are switching to tankless water heaters instead of immediately deciding on a storage water heater.
 They can be more energy efficient and may be just what you’re looking for.

 Total Cost of Ownership

-To make your selection easier, calculate the annual operating cost of various water heaters to find out which model will save you the most money in the long run.
+To make your selection easier, calculate the annual operating cost of various new water heaters to find out which model will save you the most money in the long run.
 Remember, more energy efficient models usually have higher initial price tags, but significant savings every month can help the unit pay for itself in time.
 Plus, units that have a longer projected lifespan save you money by delaying future replacements.